phetsims/paper-land/docs/setup/tutorial.md

+!!! warning "Under Construction"

+      We are working on updating our documentation - more details coming soon!

+!!!
+Danger "Legacy Documentation"

+      This documentation reflects the setup for the original [Paper Programs](https://paperprograms.org/) project and may not be accurate for the current version of the tool.

 # Getting Started with Paper Programs

 This tutorial will cover what you'll need to get a Paper Programs space up and running.